 The Mercado da Ribeira has become one of the liveliest culinary spots in Lisbon since it was converted into a food court by Time Out Lisbon in 2014.

 There are more than 30 restaurants and bars at Time Out Market Lisboa, some overseen by Michelin-starred Portuguese chefs.

 A huge food market in Lisbon

-The Mercado da Ribeira is located at Cais do Sodré.
+The Mercado da Ribeira is located near Cais do Sodré.
 The food court is open daily for lunch and dinner, from 10am to midnight (Friday and Saturday till 2am).
 The traditional market is open from Monday to Saturday from 6am to 2pm.